gigaquads/ravel/docs/interface-layer/registry.md

 $ cat example.json
 ```
 ## Available Implementations
-Pybiz comes packaged with a handful of useful `Registry` implementations that cover a range of applications.
+Pybiz comes packaged with a handful of useful `Api` implementations that cover a range of applications.
 In this section, we will briefly look at each one.

 ### Command Line Interface (CLI) Application
 - Module: `pybiz.api.cli`
-- Registry: `CliRegistry`
+- Api: `CliApi`